studio-thgie/jache.re/fp1/growing_in_the_cracks.md

 That was the general idea Shane approached me with.
 We discussed some ways of letting the illustrations growing out of cracks in the finished zine.
 But that might be a thing for an enhanced version of this issue 😅 and who knows when that will happen… (sorry Shane!)

+I love the idea of looking at how our human infrastructures are taken over by flora when we are not constantly combat those beautiful plants.

 ![fallow0](/files/fp1/fallow0.JPG)
 ![fallow1](/files/fp1/fallow1.JPG)
 ![fallow2](/files/fp1/fallow2.JPG)